bonfire-engine/bonfire-engine.github.io/v3.0/doc/overview.md

       background: GameComponent(), // You can create your own background (to use parallax for example) extending from `GameComponent`
       backgroundColor: Colors.black,
       debugMode: false, // If true, draw the components grid
-      showCollisionArea: false, // If true, draw collision area of the elements
+      showCollisionArea: false, // If true, draw the collision area of the elements
       collisionAreaColor: Colors.blue, // If you want to customize the collision area color.
       lightingColorGame: Colors.black.withOpacity(0.4), // If you want to add general lighting for the game
-      colorFilter: GameColorFilter(), // You can add a color filter in your game to give it a special touch.
+      colorFilter: GameColorFilter(), // You can add a color filter to your game to give it a special touch.
       components: [], // Here you can add any GameComponent that you need.
-      overlayBuilderMap: { // Here you can add Flutter Widgets to build you game interface.
+      overlayBuilderMap: { // Here you can add Flutter Widgets to build your game interface.
         'barLife':(game)=> MyBarLifeWidget(),
       },
       initialActiveOverlays:['barLife'], // Here you define which interfaces, passed in `overlayBuilderMap`, will be shown when starting the game.
       cameraConfig: CameraConfig(), // Here you can configure the game camera.
 You can set zoom, speed, etc.
-      globalForces: [] // Here you can add forces like accelerations(AccelerationForce2D), resistences(ResistenceForce2D) or linear(LinearForce2D) that will be effect all GameComponents that are using the `HandleForces` mixin
+      globalForces: [] // Here you can add forces like accelerations (AccelerationForce2D), resistances (ResistenceForce2D) or linear(LinearForce2D) that will affect all GameComponents that are using the `HandleForces` mixin
-      onReady: (game){} // Call that notify when game is ready.
+      onReady: (game) {} // Call that notify when the game is ready.
       focusNode: FocusNode(),
       autofocus:true,
       mouseCursor: MouseCursor.uncontrolled, // Set the mouse cursor.
-      progress: ProgressWidget() // Progress that show while loading map.
+      progress: ProgressWidget() // The progress that shows while loading the map.
     );
   }
 ```